kubi34/Phase-key-Recovery-Tool/README.md

   * If you dont have Microsoft Visual C++ 14.0 , You can download from here: http://go.microsoft.com/fwlink/?LinkId=691126&fixForIE=.exe.
+(Click right button and save as)

   * If you can't see the colors on the command line.
 Open Powershell as administrator and run the following line of code.